Las Vegas Commercial DUI Attorney

 It takes only half the blood-alcohol level required for a normal driving under the influence (DUI) arrest to result in a conviction for DUI while driving a commercial vehicle.
 If convicted, your Commercial Driver License (CDL) will be suspended for at least a year, and possibly for life.
 However, not all vehicles operated for commercial purposes meet the legal definition of a “commercial vehicle”.

-Las Vegas Commercial DUI Defense Lawyer
+Commercial DUI Defense in Nevada

 If you have been charged with driving a commercial vehicle while under the influence of drugs or alcohol, it is very important that you seek legal counsel as soon as possible.
 Michael Pariente is a highly skilled commercial DUI defense lawyer in Las Vegas who will take a meticulous approach to your case to make sure that all legal avenues are explored.
 He will personally handle all aspects of your case, not farm it out to a less experienced associate.